Ballistic Surfing Acceleration as a Coherent Mechanism for Electron Acceleration in Galaxy Cluster Shocks

 \section{Abstract}

 Radio relics in merging galaxy clusters are widely interpreted as synchrotron emission from relativistic electrons accelerated at large-scale shocks.
-However, the efficiency of diffusive shock acceleration (DSA) is expected to be reduced in the low–Mach-number, weakly turbulent environments characteristic of cluster merger shocks, and recent results suggest that DSA itself may not constitute a viable physical mechanism.
-In this work, we investigate ballistic surfing acceleration (BSA) as an electrodynamically grounded mechanism for electron energization that does not rely on prescribed diffusion coefficients.
-We formulate BSA under typical cluster shock conditions and derive the balance between coherent acceleration by the shock convection electric field and radiative losses due to synchrotron and inverse-Compton cooling.
-This balance determines both the maximum electron energy and the resulting steady-state spectrum.
-By forward-modeling the associated synchrotron emission and comparing it with integrated radio observations of the Sausage and Toothbrush relics, we find that the observed spectral curvature and high-frequency steepening can be reproduced when only a very small fraction ($\sim 10^{-9} - 10^{-8}$) of the available BSA acceleration capacity contributes to systematic electron energization.
-Despite this extremely small efficiency, it is sufficient to accelerate electrons to Lorentz factors $\gamma \sim 10^4 - 10^5$ under cluster conditions.
-These results suggest that radio relics provide a promising astrophysical laboratory for probing coherent acceleration, and that the BSA framework may account for the production of relativistic electrons in cluster shocks.
+However, the efficiency of diffusive shock acceleration (DSA) is expected to be suppressed in the low-Mach-number, weakly turbulent environments of cluster mergers; furthermore, recent theoretical insights suggest that DSA may not constitute a viable physical mechanism for such environments.
+In this work, we investigate ballistic surfing acceleration (BSA) as an electrodynamically grounded alternative for electron energization that bypasses the need for prescribed diffusion coefficients.
+We formulate BSA under typical cluster shock conditions, deriving the balance between coherent acceleration by the convective electric field and radiative losses from synchrotron and inverse-Compton cooling.
+This equilibrium defines the maximum reachable electron energy and constrains the resulting steady-state spectrum.
+By forward-modeling the associated synchrotron emission and comparing it with integrated radio observations of the `Sausage' (CIZA J2242.8+5301) and `Toothbrush' (1RXS J0603.3+4214) relics, we find that the observed spectral curvature and high-frequency steepening are consistent with BSA-limited energies, provided that active acceleration involves only a minute participation fraction ($10^{-9}$--$10^{-8}$) of the radiating electrons.
+Despite this high selectivity, BSA effectively produces Lorentz factors of $\gamma \sim 10^4$--$10^5$.
+Our results suggest that radio relics serve as prime astrophysical laboratories for probing coherent acceleration, with the BSA framework providing a robust and physically consistent explanation for electron energization in cluster shocks.